micmejia/bible-dump/NKJV/Genesis/Gen 30.md

 So _Jacob_ said to him, "You know how I have served you and how your livestock has been with me.

 ###### 30
-For what you had before I _came was_ little, and it has increased to a great amount; the Lord has blessed you [^l]since my coming.
+For what you had before I _came was_ little, and it has increased to a great amount; the Lord has blessed you since my coming.
 And now, when shall I also provide for my own house?"

 ###### 31
 So he said, "What shall I give you?"
 And Jacob said, "You shall not give me anything.
 If you will do this thing for me, I will again feed and keep your flocks: